 Zucchini and Cheese Egg Cups

-With just a few simple ingredients, you can bake up these mini egg muffins packed with zucchini and cheese to make a healthy breakfast or lunch option for the kids.
+With just a few simple ingredients, you can bake up these mini egg muffins packed with zucchini and cheese as a healthy breakfast or lunch option for the kids.

 Zucchini Muffins